 A continuous calorie restriction of around 20% shows the same results, but with the important drawback that the rats get “hangry”.
 The same thing happens to humans as I am sure you are aware of if you went on a diet for any length of time.
 The advantage of intermittent fasting over constant calorie restriction is the sense of satisfaction that comes from the ability to eat until you are satisfied during your feeding window.
 Moreover, alternating through cycles of feasting and famine is deeply embedded in our cellular makeup.
 It allows your body to start producing ketones for fuel, which increases longevity, and a decreased incidence of diseases, including cancer and obesity.

 Lastly, as this study shows, intermittent tends to decrease your appetite in the long run.
 This is the key to weight loss success!
 Instead of feeling hungrier and hungrier, you will feel content with less food.

 What is the Warrior Diet?

 The warrior diet is simply a fancy name for a longer 20-hour fasting window.
 The most common intermittent fasting method is the Leangains method or the 16-hour fast.
-If you do the warrior diet, your fast for 20 hours and eat during the remaining 4 hours.
+If you practice the warrior diet, you fast for 20 hours and eat during the remaining 4 hours.